grace188031/Ethical-Hacking-Notes/Ethical Hacking/Capstone/Dev.md

 - -p - we are using wordlistfile rockyou.txt
 - save.zip - the file that we will unzip

+9. After cracking, we found out that the pw is java101
+10. After unzipping we unzion sa save.zip and found id_rsa file and todo.txt
+11. We tried the id_rsa file in connecting using jp username but cant connect

 ```
 ┌──(root㉿kali)-[~]
 └─# showmount -e 192.168.64.6